eslint/archive-website/docs/2.0.0/rules/index.md

 * [max-depth](max-depth) - specify the maximum depth that blocks can be nested
 * [max-len](max-len) - specify the maximum length of a line in your program
 * [max-nested-callbacks](max-nested-callbacks) - specify the maximum depth callbacks can be nested
-* [max-params](max-params) - limits the number of parameters that can be used in the function declaration.
+* [max-params](max-params) - limits the number of parameters that can be used in the function declaration
 * [max-statements](max-statements) - specify the maximum number of statement allowed in a function
 * [new-cap](new-cap) - require a capital letter for constructors
 * [new-parens](new-parens) - disallow the omission of parentheses when invoking a constructor with no arguments